downplay/downright/README.md

 # Downright

-A lightweight (~22k minified) right-click context menu HOC for React Web, with completely customisable theming and transitions.
+A lightweight (~23k minified) right-click context menu HOC for React Web, with completely customisable theming and transitions.

 <img src="docs/coverImage.png" width="359" title="What it looks like">

-## Latest version: 0.4.2
+## Latest version: 0.5.0

+0.5.0 marks the first release that is largely bug-free and possibly even usable in production!

 Features:

 * Convenient HOC with simple shorthand to create context-sensitive zone
-* Granular theming, replace/extend any classNames and styles, and swap out any element with your own components to customise the HTML output
+* Granular theming; replace/extend any classNames and styles, and swap out any element with your own components to customise the HTML output
+* Supports any type of menu item: label, button, link, separator, and any custom element
-* Submenus and CSS transitions
+* CSS transitions and submenus - any depth, with optionally deferred building
-* Deferred submenu building for large menus
+* Light-weight - 23k for the core, plus 5k for the default theme (minified sizes)
+* Low-dependency - depends only on standard React packages and very common third party libraries, plus a very tiny theming helper called "*[downstyle](https://github.com/downplay/downstyle)*"

 See the end for roadmap / planned features.

 ## Sample Code

 Downright is designed with a minimal API to setup and use in your React app.
 It provides a HOC to wrap your component to make it emit a context menu.
 You have access to props The primary use case is that your menu will be dispatching Redux actions, which have been injected into props using Redux.
-(Downright can be used with )
+(Downright works very nicely with Redux, but this is entirely optional and not a dependency!)

 ```javascript
 import { contextMenu } from "downright";